Select Aquatics of Erie, CO.

 About Select Aquatics

-Select Aquatics of Erie CO. is a fish room of over 130 tanks that has been breeding and selling fish to
+Select Aquatics of Erie CO. is a fishroom of over 110 tanks that has been breeding and selling fish to

 the breeding of larger numbers, working with strains and species that are becoming hard to find,